DoD-Platform-One/bigbang/README.md

 A major version increment indicates a release that has significant changes, which could potentially break compatibility with previous versions.
 A major change is required when there are changes to the architecture of Big Bang or critical values file keys.
 For example removing a core package or changing significant values that propagate to all core and add-on packages are considered major version changes.
 As examples of major version changes:

-- Removal or renaming of Big Bang values.yaml top level keys (e.g., istio, git repository values, etc.)
+- Removal or renaming of Big Bang values.yaml top level keys (e.g., istio and/or git repository values).
 - Change to the structure of chart/templates files or key values.
 - Additional integration between core/add-on packages that require change to the charts of all packages.
-- Modification of Big Bang GitOps engine (i.e. switching from FluxCD -> ArgoCD)
+- Modification of Big Bang GitOps engine (i.e., switching from FluxCD -> ArgoCD).

 To see what is on the roadmap or included in a given release you can still review our [project milestones](https://repo1.dso.mil/groups/big-bang/-/milestones)